alexthegreat1/c-cpp-project-generator/README.md

 - `launch.json` doesn't work with workspace or file names that have spaces
 - If you create a file with the same name as an existing file, the existing one will be overwritten
-- If you try to create a C/C++ file in an existing project, it sometimes doesn't work and gives the error that the command isn't found.
-  - Workaround: Choose to create a C/C++ project instead and it will create the file.
-Then, you can choose the "Create file" option and it will work.
-Unknown if recreating the project erases your files in `.vscode`.

 ## Release Notes